himelmallick/Zentangler/README.md

 )
 ```

-Early fusion is the most direct multiview model: all selected mediators are
+Early fusion is often the easiest first model to run and interpret.
-stacked together.

 ### Intermediate Fusion